-

 What, if any, is the minimum notice period to terminate employment?
 Are there any categories of employee who typically have a contractual notice entitlement in excess of the minimum period?

-During the trial period (i.e. one month by law, extendable to a maximum of three months) the statutory minimum notice period is seven days (Article 335b CO).
+During the trial period (i.e. one month by law, extendable to a maximum of three months), the statutory minimum notice period is seven days (Article 335b CO).
 After the trial period, the statutory minimum notice periods are one month during the first year of service, two months from the second to the ninth year of service (included), and three months thereafter (Article 335c CO).
+Parties can contractually agree on longer or shorter notice periods (with the minimum being one month), provided that this is done in writing (meaning wet-ink signatures).
+It is mandatory that notice periods be of the same length for both employer and employee (Article 335a CO).
+In practice, often longer notice periods are agreed for senior employees (e.g. six months).

-It is also possible to terminate the employment relationship with immediate effect (i.e. without notice), provided that there is a ‘just cause’ (see question 5).
+Termination of the employment relationship with immediate effect (i.e. without notice) is possible, provided that there is a ’cause’ (see question 6).

 -

-Is it possible to pay monies out to a worker to end the employment relationship instead of giving notice?
+Is it possible to make a payment to a worker to end the employment relationship instead of giving notice?

-In all other cases, the notice period must be observed unless the employer terminates the employment relationship without notice for ’cause’.
-‘Cause’, or “important reason”, is defined as any circumstance under which the continuation of the employment relationship cannot, in good faith, be expected from the terminating party (Article 337 CO).
-Swiss courts determine freely whether a dismissal was made for ’cause’ and usually take a restrictive approach in admitting such cases, for example, by requesting that a preliminary warning be issued prior to the dismissal.
-In any event, an employee who is prevented from working through no fault of his/her own (e.g. illness or accident) may, under no circumstances, be terminated for ’cause’.
+In all other cases and in the absence of a termination for ’cause’ the notice period must be observed.
+‘Cause’, or ‘important reason’, is defined as any circumstance, under which the continuation of the employment relationship cannot, in good faith, be expected from the terminating party (Article 337 CO).
+Swiss courts determine freely whether a dismissal was made for ’cause’ is justified and usually take a very restrictive approach in admitting such cases, for example, by requesting that a preliminary warning be issued prior to the dismissal.
 In addition, once the ’cause’ has been identified, the employer must terminate the employment agreement within two to three business days.
+If the employer terminates the employment agreement without observing the notice period and in the absence of ’cause’, the employee must be compensated (see question 9).

 -

-Can an employer require a worker to be on garden leave, that is, continue to employ and pay a worker during his notice period but require him to stay at home and not participate in any work?
+Can an employer require a worker to be on garden leave, that is, continue to employ and pay a worker during their notice period but require them to stay at home and not participate in any work?

 In principle, employers can put dismissed employees on garden leave during part or the entirety of the notice period.
 This is particularly common in the financial sector or if the employee is part of senior management.